-Naming Juneteenth a federal holiday will not magically erase our country’s injustices and inequities.
+Observing Juneteenth as a federal holiday does not magically erase our country’s injustices and inequities.
 But it represents hope that we can change our society and our health system for the better.

 Hope is the lesson of Juneteenth’s long road to federal recognition.